Polio Vaccines

 Polio Vaccines 2024

-The nOPV2 vaccine produced by Bio Farma has been offered in various countries.
-Approximately one billion doses have been administered in more than 35 countries worldwide.
+PT Bio Farma and Biological E. Limited produce the WHO-prequalified nOPV2 vaccine.
+As of July 2024, approximately one billion doses have been administered in more than 35 countries worldwide.

 The Imovax Polio®; IPOL® IPV vaccine is indicated for active immunization of infants (as young as six weeks), children, and adults to prevent poliomyelitis caused by poliovirus types 1, 2, and 3.
 The IPV protects against both wild-type polio and this weakened poliovirus strain.
 The CDC vaccine committee reviewed Clinical Considerations for Children who Received Fractional Dose Inactivated Polio Vaccine on February 28, 2024.
 Refer to the ACIP IPV catch-up vaccine table for details and age groups.